Bruin-Entrepreneurs/main-2018/README.md

 * Meet the Team: the position titles in the NOT bold version of that font.
 Make majors/minors NOT bold too. <br />
 * Meet the Team: Fix everyone's major and minors in SAMMY NOTES <br />
 * Meet the Team: "Events/Partnerships" text hits texts to the right <br />

-PERSON C: Yash <br />
-* Homepage:  hovering over the Get Involved button on homepage, but not on any other page <br />

 PERSON D: Rahul <br />
 * Marketing: marketing advertisement that our new website is up <br />